Shopify/tapioca/manual/generator_activerecordrelations.md

 `Model` class.

 **CAUTION**: The generated relation classes are named `PrivateXXX` intentionally to reflect the fact that they represent private subconstants of the Active Record model.
-As such, these types are do not exist at runtime, and their counterparts that do exist at runtime are marked `private_constant` anyway.
+As such, these types do not exist at runtime, and their counterparts that do exist at runtime are marked `private_constant` anyway.
 For that reason, these types cannot be used in user code or in `sig`s inside Ruby files, since that will make the runtime checks fail.